bad1987/java-course/introduction-to-java/README.md

 ## Learning Path

 Start with section 1 and progress sequentially through the course.
 Complete all exercises in each section before moving to the next one for the best learning experience.

+## Course Progress

+- Sections 1-9 are complete with examples and exercises
+- Section 10 is coming soon